HAWK-Digital-Environments/HAWKI/_documentation/Apache Deployment.md

-### Server Preparation
+## Server Preparation

 To prepare your server, ensure communication ports are properly configured.
 HAWKI deployment requires the HTTPS protocol, though testing locally or alternatives using HTTP are possible but not recommended.
+For local testing, refer to the ["Getting Started"](../Getting%20Started.md) chapter.

 For this guide, we'll assume port usage as follows: